 This apparently innocent looking game can actually get lethal.
 Paintballing is a great fun sport enjoyed by kids as well as adults.
 You shall do well to be aware that paintballs can break glasses.

+So Can Paintballs Break Glass?
 Yes.
-They break glasses.
+They can break glasses.
 Not all the glasses, as the balls are fired from a low energy gun, but glasses up to a certain thickness may shatter upon impact.
 When playing paintball, the glasses need to conform to the specific safety criteria.

 Non-prescription glasses are weaker, hence they break upon impact.
 If you drop steel ball of one-inch diameter from a height of 50 inches the glass will break.
 So make it a point not to use non-prescription glasses while playing paintball.